michelderu/ITAM/README.md

 Now point your browser to http://localhost:8080 and finish the installation using the ITAM project root directory (you might have to uninstall/re-install).

 ### Configure input folder paths for data to be ingested
-In directory `/flows` update the json documents so that all `inputFilePath` references reflect the correct folder in your setup.
+In directory `flows` update the json documents so that all `inputFilePath` references reflect the correct folder in your setup.

 ### Run the ITAM analysis
 First, click 'Settings' and turn of 'Flow tracing'.
 Or use the gradle command `gradle hubDisableTracing`.